-But high-Risk suppliers (determined by internal risk assessment) to be assessed using environmental criteria, directed by the Business Environmental Performance Initiative (BEPI) framework under Foreign Trade Association (FTA).
+High-Risk suppliers (determined by internal risk assessment) to be assessed using environmental criteria, directed by the Business Environmental Performance Initiative (BEPI) framework.
+As we have yet to commence supplier assessment the KPI is set at one supplier by 2019.